Eoin Kenny: Return from loan

 After returning from his loan spell, he scored his first goal for the club on 2 February 2024, in a 2–1 loss at home to Drogheda United in the Leinster Senior Cup.
 He made his league debut for the club on 15 April 2024, replacing Robbie Benson as a late substitute in a 1–0 defeat against Bohemians.
 On 5 September 2024, he scored his first league goal for the club, opening the scoring after just 79 seconds at home to his father Stephen Kenny's side St Patrick's Athletic in an eventual 2–1 defeat at Oriel Park.
 On 4 October 2024, Kenny scored a 91st-minute equaliser in a 1–1 draw away to Galway United at Eamonn Deacy Park, having come off the bench just 10 minutes earlier.
 The club were relegated on 18 October 2024 amid financial instability and changes of ownership.
 In early December 2024, he was subject to reported interest from EFL Championship club Blackburn Rovers.
 Despite these multiple factors, on 21 December 2024, he signed a new contract at the club.
 On 21 March 2025, Kenny scored the final goal of the game in the 78th minute of a 2–1 win over Longford Town at Oriel Park.
 Kenny contributed with 10 goals and 8 assists in 34 league appearances as his side won the 2025 League of Ireland First Division title.
 On 26 October 2025, he was part of the side that won the 2024–25 Leinster Senior Cup, defeating St Patrick's Athletic 2–1 in the final.
+Despite off-season reported interest from EFL League One clubs Lincoln City and Blackpool, on 12 January 2026, it was announced that he signed a new contract with the Dundalk.
+He was named League of Ireland Player of the Month for June 2026, his final month with the club.
+He scored a total of 21 goals in 94 appearances in all competitions during his time with the club.

+Portsmouth

+On 6 July 2026, Kenny signed for EFL Championship club Portsmouth on a three-year-contract for an undisclosed fee.
+On 8 August 2026, Kenny made his debut for the club, coming off the bench in a 3–1 defeat to West Ham United in an EFL Cup tie at the London Stadium.

 Personal life

-He is the son of former Republic of Ireland and 5 time League of Ireland Premier Division winning manager Stephen Kenny.
+He is the son of former Republic of Ireland and 5 time League of Ireland Premier Division winning manager Stephen Kenny, and brother of 2026 Miss Ireland winner, Caoimhe Kenny.